miklevin/MikeLev.in/_posts/2025-09-19-forging-a-digital-steeltrap.md

 This entry captures the unglamorous but essential work of building a reliable foundation.
 It begins with broad, philosophical musings on the nature of a digital 'home'—a stable, powerful environment like the command-line—and quickly dives into the messy reality of technical debt.
 What follows is a real-time, multi-turn collaboration with an AI assistant to diagnose and fix critical bugs in a web application's data backup and memory systems.
 This is a transparent look at the iterative process of 'prompt engineering'—not for generating content, but for directing a software agent to perform a complex, surgical refactoring of its own environment.
 It's a story of debugging, adaptation, and ultimately, building a system you can trust.

+> I ate the frog
+> It did go well
+> Although it was
+> The job from hell.
+> I buckled down
+> And with a sigh
+> I got it done
+> With Gemini.

 ---

 ## Technical Journal Entry Begins